Artelia/NIMPHS/docs/source/developers_manual/development_environment.rst

 .. warning::

     The latest version of `pyvista <https://github.com/pyvista/pyvista>`__ does not contain features that were added since the latest release `(v0.34.1)`.
-    Therefore, you must clone the github repository next to the addon's folder.
+    Therefore, you must clone the github repository next to the add-on's folder.
 Make sure to checkout the `main` branch.
     Then, do: ``path/to/blender/python pip install -e path/to/pyvista``

 | Or install everything manually: